paf31/purescript-thermite/README.md

 initialState = { counter: 0 }
 ```

-Our rendering function uses the `Thermite.Html.*` modules to create a HTML document containing a label and two buttons.
+Our rendering function uses the `React.DOM.*` modules to create a HTML document containing a label and two buttons.
 The buttons' `onclick` handlers are given functions which generate the correct actions.
 We also pass the _context_ `ctx` to the `onclick` handlers, so that the event handlers are able to update the state of the component.

 ```purescript
 render :: T.Render _ State _ Action